 Bidder Info & Registration

 Buying a home through a Tax Sale can mean incredible deals.
-Tax Sale 351 has been scheduled for August 18th, 2022 at 10:00 A.M.
+Tax Sale 352 has been scheduled for Tuesday, March 28th, 2023.
 You will need to pre-register with both Delinquent Real Estate and Civicsource below.
 You will NOT need to set up your online profile with Civicsource if you already have one.
 All bidders must be pre-registered no later than two days before the tax sale.

 Below is helpful information for those who are interested in registering as a bidder for the next tax sale.
 All registered bidders are responsible for reading the full list of Tax Sale bidder instructions.